angular-experts-io/modern-angular-workshop/exercise-component-extra/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan) from [AngularExperts.io](https://angularexperts.io)

 # Welcome to exercise - Component extra, 3rd party libs, lazy loading, animations, ...
+(18 TODOs)

 In this exercise, we're going to explore how to use components from non-Angular 3rd party libraries and by doing so explore additional concepts like view children